 Just one reason why it’s a bad idea to lie during a life insurance application.
 The other reason why it’s a bad idea is that sometimes folks will “lie” about their usage only to learn that had they not lied, they would have been able to qualify for a better rate!

 This is because…

-Not all forms of “tobacco” will be considered the same, but once an individual decides not to claim that they use any kind and are caught, most insurance companies will be unwilling to provide a “non-tobacco” rate to these individuals, causing them to have to pay significantly more for their coverage than they should have.
-This is why…
+Not all forms of “tobacco” will be considered the same.
+However, once an individual decides not to claim that they don’t use any kind of tobacco or nicotine and are caught, most insurance companies will be unwilling to provide a “non-tobacco” rate to these individuals.
+Even if they would have otherwise qualified!

 Honesty is always the best policy.

-If you are looking to purchase a life insurance policy and you’re worried about having to pay to much for your insurance, the best thing that you can do is make sure that you’re working with a true professional that is very familiar with working with a wide variety of different life insurance companies.
+If you are looking to purchase a life insurance policy and you’re worried about having to pay to much for your insurance, the best thing that you can do is make sure that you’re working with a true professional that is familiar with the underwriting guidelines of a wide variety of different life insurance companies.

-This way not only will he or she be able to guide you to the “right” life insurance company, he or she should also be able to advise you on how you can qualify for the “best” rate as well!
+This way not only will he or she be able to guide you to the “right” life insurance company, he or she should also be able to advise you on how you may be able to qualify for a “non-tobacco” rate when possible.

 So give us a call today, who knows you may be surprised to learn just how affordable your coverage could be!